controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/integration-with-intellij-idea.md

-# Integration with Notepad++
+# Integration with IntelliJ IDEA

-1. Open Notepad++ and check under the “Plugins” menu that you have the “Plugin Manager” installed.
-If not, install it by following this [instructions](https://bruderste.in/npp/pm/#install).
+1. From the main menu, go to “File” > “Settings”.

-2. From the main menu, go to “Plugins” > “Plugin Manager” > “Show Plugin Manager”.
-In “Available Plugins”, search for “NppExec”, select it and click on “Install”.
+2. Now go to “Tools” > “External Tools”.

 3. Once installed, go to “Plugins” > “NppExec” > “Execute”.
 Type the command for the Control-M Automation API service you want to invoke,  then save and assign a name.
 E.g. for the "build" service the full command line would be: